Estimated reading time: 5 minutes

 A customer experience council is responsible for seeking feedback from all customer groups—members, volunteers, and employees—and identifying ways to improve the experience.

-This council may be responsible for facilitating a formal feedback process, reviewing feedback data, and developing improvement plans based on that data.
+This council may facilitate a formal feedback process, review feedback data, and develop improvement plans based on that data.

-For example, this group may find that volunteers are asking for a more structured training process because they don’t feel adequately trained to perform their job duties.
+For example, this group may find that volunteers ask for a more structured training process because they don’t feel adequately trained to perform their duties.

 Managing a church can be challenging, particularly with limited resources and the reliance on volunteer labor.

-Identifying the right councils, with the right people to help make recommendations and decisions for the operational side of the church, helps a church stay focused on key priorities and acts as an accountability tool for church leaders.
+Identifying the right councils and the right people to help make recommendations and decisions for the operational side of the church allows a church to stay focused on key priorities and acts as an accountability tool for church leaders.

 Access our newly released Church Administration Training bundled with our growing library of Church Forms, Documents, and Job Descriptions!